 Translation and Language Industry Observations

-The answer can be found in one of two ways.
-The totals can either be found by the number of native speakers alone, or by the total number of people who speak it at a proficient level.
-For the purposes of this article, the most common global languages will be chosen by total number of speakers and not just native speakers alone.
+The answer can be provided in one of two ways.
+The totals can either be found by the number of native language speakers, or by the total number of people who speak the language at a proficient level.
+For the purposes of this article, the most common global languages will be chosen by total number of proficient speakers and not just native language speakers.

-Although English is only the second most commonly spoken language globally, it is the most common language used for international business, and has even been called the “international language.”
-An incredible 54 countries have designated English as their first language.
+English is not only the most commonly spoken language globally, it is the language most used for international business.
+It is often referred to as the “international language.”
+An incredible 65 countries have designated English as their first language.
 Just a few of them include the United Kingdom, Ireland, Jamaica, Australia, New Zealand, and several African countries.
-Globally, there are 983 million English speakers, with only 371 million of them calling the language their native tongue.
+Globally, there are nearly 1.5 billion English speakers, with only 380 million of them calling the language their native tongue.

 3. Hindustani

 The word “Hindustani” isn’t actually a language itself, but a collective name for both Hindu and Urdu.
 These are two distinct but similar dialects of the same language, with the primary difference between the two being their writing systems.
-There are a total of 544 million native Hindustani speakers in the world today, with 329 million of them calling it their mother tongue.
+There are a total of 840 million Hindustani speakers in the world today, with 410 million of them calling it their mother tongue.
 The language is prominently spoken through north and central India, and is the official government language of India.

 4. Spanish

 Spanish is spoken widely throughout the world, especially in countries located throughout South American and Central America.
 It is also spoken in the Caribbean, one country in Africa (Equatorial Guinea), and in a few areas in the southeastern portion of Asia.
-Mexico is the largest Spanish speaking country in the world, but is surprisingly followed by the United States (home to over 40 million native speakers).
-Worldwide, there are 436 native Spanish speakers, which create a large portion of the total 544 million people who speak the language capably.
+Mexico is the largest Spanish speaking country in the world, but is surprisingly followed by the United States (home to over 40 million native Spanish speakers).
+Worldwide, there are 485 million native Spanish speakers, which create a large portion of the total 590 million people who speak the language capably.

 5. Arabic

-Arabic is the official language of 26 countries, mostly found throughout the Arabian peninsula, northern Africa, and the Middle East.
-Among the 26 countries where Arabic is an official language are Egypt, Israel, Iraq, Morocco, Jordan, Palestine, and the United Arab Emirates.
-Of the 422 million Arabic speakers globally, 290 million of them are native speakers.
+Arabic is the official language of 25 countries, mostly found throughout the Arabian peninsula, northern Africa, and the Middle East.
+Among the 25 countries where Arabic is an official language are Egypt, Israel, Iraq, Morocco, Jordan, Palestine, and the United Arab Emirates.
+There are about 373 million native speakers of Arabic.

 About the Author